iuliet716/flash-attention-cuda-from-scratch/docs/ncu/00_naive.md

 The baseline has different bottlenecks across its three kernels, rather than a single DRAM-bandwidth limitation.

-These observations motivate the following steps: optimized GEMM, warp-level softmax, and eventually tiled fused attention.
+These observations motivate optimized GEMM and warp-level softmax.

+However, the $O(N^2)$ traffic from materializing the attention matrix remains and is addressed by tiled fusion.